What is trismus-pseudocamptodactyly syndrome?

 TPS is an inherited disease.
 A mutation of the MYH8 gene causes TPS.
 It’s autosomal dominant.
 This means that a person can inherit the abnormal gene from only one parent.
 The only known risk factor for this condition is a family history of TPS.

-A doctor can usually diagnose a case of TPS at birth.
-It requires a full physical examination, taking into account the family’s medical history, as TPS is an inherited syndrome.
+A doctor can usually diagnose TPS at birth.
+It requires a full physical examination.
+A doctor will also look at the family’s medical history because TPS is an inherited syndrome.
 The signs of TPS begin to show during infancy.

-There is no cure for TPS.
-However, patients can undergo surgery to alleviate some of the symptoms of TPS.
-Doctors also often suggest physical and/or occupational therapy for people with TPS who have trouble walking or who have dexterity issues.
+No cure for TPS is available.
+However, you can have surgery to alleviate some of the symptoms of TPS.
+Doctors also often suggest physical and occupational therapy for people with TPS who have trouble walking or who have dexterity issues.